 Examine the Diamond in Person

-While online resources can be helpful, it is essential to examine the diamond in person before making a purchase.
-This allows you to assess its appearance and light performance firsthand.
+While online resources can be helpful, You really need to examine the diamond in person before making a purchase.
+That said, the result?
+You get to assess its appearance and light performance firsthand.
 Use a jeweler’s loupe to inspect the facets and look for any imperfections or asymmetries.

 Check the Grading Report